mamonu/mamonu.github.io/_posts/2019-06-24-Code_[auto]_formatting.md

 There is very good guidance for writting Python code.
 It is called [PEP8](https://www.python.org/dev/peps/pep-0008/) and its *THE official* Style Guide for Python Code.
 The process of styling and checking code quality, is often referred as linting.

+Linters analyze code to detect various categories of 'lint' or small micro-defects.
+Those categories can be broadly defined as the following:

+- Code errors
+- Code with potentially unintended results
+- Dangerous code patterns
+- Stylistic errors

 Its very easy to make your IDE give linter warnings if you have violated one of the many style rules.
 One such linter is `flake8`.

 Personally when I use VS Code editor to warn me , I get at least 10-20 such warnings on my first try on something :smiley: .